adinaamzarescu/Assembly-Adventure/README.md

  * The function has 2 while loops
-    * while1: Finds the first node and saves it, loops until there are no nodes left contains the second while
+    * while1: Finds the first node and saves it, loops until there are no nodes left, contains the second while
     * while2: sorts the nodes and links them.
        The sorting is done by testing the values,